meekrob/DSCI512_RNAseqAnalyzers/README.md

 $ cp *.sh ../PROJ06_yeastDemo2/02_scripts
 ```

-Notice that instead of having a single script, you now have two scripts.
+Notice that instead of having a single script, you now have a few scripts.
+These will work in a **Two step** method for executing jobs on summit.
 The `execute` script calls the `analyze` script.

 To execute the pipeline, you would do the following: